Myndex/SAPC-APCA/documentation/APCAeasyIntro.md

 -   Spot readability means readable without significant effort.
 Spot reading is the lowest readable level, where the contrast needs to be three times the JND.
 This low level is useful for disabled controls, copyright bugs, and other non-content.

-These factors define the area of "supra-threshold critical contrast for readability."
-We refer to this as "readability contrast" for simplicity.
-There's a critical font size for acuity, and weight, for spatially-driven contrast.
+These factors define the area of _"supra-threshold critical contrast for readability."_ We refer to this as "readability contrast" for simplicity.
+There's a critical _font size_ for _acuity_, and a critical $`Lc`$ value with _font weight_ for spatially-driven lightness-contrast.

 The size of a font relates to a person's ability to focus (defined by a number like 20/20 or 6/6 on an eye exam chart).
 Both the size and weight of that font defines contrast sensitivity.
 Contributing to contrast is white space, letter & line spacing, font aspect ratio, etc.

 The following chart demonstrates the spatial nature of human contrast sensitivity.
 The text samples connect the abstract science of the CS curve to practical reality.

 <img width="648" alt="This is a chart of the human contrast sensitivity curve.
 A blue line curves down to the right where the Y axis is contrast sensitivity, and the X access is spatial frequency, increasing toward the right.
 An increase in spatial frequency means elements are smaller and thinner.
 On the right of this info graphic are samples of text from very large and bold to very thin and small, with red lead lines indicating approximately where those samples fall on the contrast sensitivity curve.
 All of the text samples are at the exact same CSS color of #c7c7c7, the top very large and bold headline is legible but as the fonts become thinner and smaller they literally fade out as if becoming lighter gray, even though they are all at the exact same color." src="/images/contrastSensitivityGraph5sameColor.png">

 ### Use Cases

 Spot-reading-contrast has a lower requirement than fluent readability contrast.
 Non-text object contrast, such as for a solid icon, may have a lower contrast need.
 Color (hue or saturation) is important for coding information, such as dataviz.
 Even so, luminance contrast is still required for visual details.